fixmylife-boilerplates/fixmylife-node-api/README.md

 once the folder is downloaded run yarn install in the root of your folder and you can use yarn server to start up the server BoilerPlate for Node Express backend

-- [Api Doc](https://documenter.getpostman.com/view/7133880/SVfQRUJX?version=latest) - Docuumentation on all the endpoints this api comes with.
+- [Api Doc](https://documenter.getpostman.com/view/7133880/SVfQRUJX?version=latest) - Documentation on all the endpoints this api comes with.

 ## Getting Started